Arabic Grammar Made Easy – a series of concise Arabic grammar lessons that systematically cover the entire language in a step-by-step manner.

 VSO is the default for verbal sentences in Arabic.
 A verb and 2 nouns in Arabic can be arranged in 6 different ways though.
 Depending on what’s more important, a speaker can begin the sentence with the subject or object, resulting in SVO, OSV or any other possible arrangement.
 This is because the grammar is not determined by sequence, but rather through inflection.

 Is Arabic grammar hard?

-Arabic can be difficult if it’s taught as a series of disconnected rules with too much emphasis on rote memorization.
+Arabic can be difficult if it’s taught as a series of disconnected Arabic grammar rules with too much emphasis on rote memorization.
 Especially early on this can lead to overwhelm and it’s the main reason students quit.
-However, if the core of how the language works is taught first by focusing on the single topic of grammatical inflection, learning Arabic actually becomes enjoyable and very manageable.
+However, if the core of how the language works is taught first by focusing on the single topic of grammatical inflection, learning Arabic can be made easy and actually becomes enjoyable and very manageable.